HMRC record keeping for the self-employed: what to keep and for how long

 - All VAT invoices issued to customers

-- All VAT receipts received from suppliers
+- All VAT receipts from suppliers

 - Copies of all VAT returns submitted